mincho-js/mincho/packages/react/README.md

 The transform accepts JSX identifiers and member-expression components, including intrinsic elements, custom React components, member-expression components such as `<motion.div />`, and custom elements.

-Custom components and member-expression components are supported only under a className forwarding contract: their props must accept an arbitrary string-compatible `className`, and the component must forward that `className` to the element that should receive the generated styles.
-The scoped JSX types add `css` through the same `className` compatibility gate.
+Custom components and member-expression components are supported only under a `className` plus `style` forwarding contract: their props must accept an arbitrary string-compatible `className` and a React-style-compatible `style`, and the component must forward both props to the element that should receive the generated styles.
+The scoped JSX types add `css` through the same `className` and `style` compatibility gate.

-User-typed custom elements receive typed `css` only when their React JSX intrinsic props include arbitrary-string-compatible `className`.
+User-typed custom elements receive typed `css` only when their React JSX intrinsic props include arbitrary-string-compatible `className` and React-style-compatible `style`.
 Transformed custom elements emit `className`, not `class`.

 ### Spread Support